isomerpages/sciencecentre-emag/_stories/Space/Why Your Calendar Changes Every Year.md

   projected to fall on the same day?
 third_nav_title: Space
 ---
-<h4>Did you know that in 2029, Lunar New Year and Hari Raya Puasa are projected to fall on the same day?
+<h4>Did you know that Lunar New Year and Hari Raya Puasa are projected to overlap in 2029, 2030, and 2031?
 What causes these festive dates to shift each year, and why are our calendars not stable markers of time?
 Senior Science Educator Meng Hwee Lim explains.</h4>
 <p></p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Gif of the calendar changing from 2020-2025" src="/images/calendars_emag.gif">
 </div>
-<p><em>Comparison of 25 July across different calendars and years.
+<p><em> Comparison of the Western calendar 25 July date with its equivalents in Chinese and Islamic calendars across various years.
 Animation credits: Ai Xin Qin.</em>
 </p>
 <p>Calendars are strange things.
 Although a calendar may seem like a reliable
 way to measure the passage of time, what we call a day, week, or month